soedinglab/metaeuk/README.md

       make install
       export PATH="$(pwd)/bin/:$PATH"

 :exclamation: If you want to compile metaeuk on macOS, please install and use `gcc` from Homebrew.
-The default macOS `clang` compiler does not support OpenMP and metaeuk will not be able to run multithreaded.
+The default macOS `clang` compiler does not support OpenMP and MetaEuk will not be able to run multithreaded.
 Use the following cmake call:

       CXX="$(brew --prefix)/bin/g++-8" cmake -DCMAKE_BUILD_TYPE=RELEASE -DCMAKE_INSTALL_PREFIX=. ..